The Christmas Box

 The thing that confused me the most is that apparently the book is set in the late 1940s, but it’s almost like it was a secret.
 The only way I realized it is by doing some math from some passing comments and a date shown on a letter.

-I think this book would be enjoyed by those who are looking for a poignant book about love, loss, and the importance of family.
 The book is the first in a trilogy, which are all included in the collection copy that I have.
 The later 2 books are apparently both prequels to the first one.
 And each installment basically doubles the size of the previous.
-I don’t think I’ll likely end up reading any more of this trilogy this season, but I will make sure to keep it on my list to remember to read at least book #2 next Christmas season.
+I think this first book would be enjoyed by those who are looking for a poignant book about love, loss, and the importance of family.

 If you’ve read this book, or read it in the future, feel free to let me know what you think!